Do I have to book to come to the farm?

 What shall we wear?

-We are an outdoor attraction with some undercover barns.
+We are a fully outdoor attraction.
 Please dress for the weather and temperature before you leave the house.
 Suitable outdoor clothing and footwear is essential.
-Our paths are gravel, and the farmyard surface is tarmac and some play areas are on grass.
+Our paths are gravel and some play areas are on grass.

 What activities are not included in the entry price?